This post may contain affiliate links. Please read the disclosure policy to learn more.

 Preheat oven to 360° F / 180° C. Line a tray with parchment, and set aside until ready to use.

-Remove pan from heat.
+Remove from heat.
 Stir in flour, cinnamon, and salt, followed by vanilla extract.
 Set aside and allow mixture to cool for a few minutes at room temperature.

 Chai-Spiced Chocolate Ganache:

-Using a fine mesh strainer, strain the infused cream to remove the tea bags and any loose bits of tea.
-Reweigh/remeasure the cream, and if necessary, add more cream to make up 160 milliliters.
+With a fine mesh strainer, strain the infused cream to remove the tea bags and any loose bits of tea.
+Reweigh the cream, and, if necessary, add more cream to make up 160 milliliters (2/3 cup).
+Return to saucepan and rewarm over low heat.

 Meanwhile, melt chocolate over a bain marie or double boiler.

-Whisk warm chai-infused cream into the melted chocolate, followed by the softened butter.
+Whisk warm, chai-infused cream into the melted chocolate, followed by the softened butter.

 Assembly: